bekce/bekce.github.io/about.md

 - making use of proper data structures and better memory management,
 - eliminating unnecessary caching or installing necessary caching of data,
 - refactoring synchronous operations to be fully asynchronous,
+- rewriting database accesses for specific needs by native queries with joins and aggregations to make data access extremely faster,
 - upgrading Java runtime and libraries to any version, including doing necessary code and build changes,
 - employ automatic database schema versioning methods to successfully perform database refactorings and schema updates without friction,
 - running security checks (according to [OWASP](https://www.owasp.org) guidelines) and vulnerability scanning for dependencies and upgrading them to latest versions including applying necessary refactorings,